mdda/mdda.github.io/_posts/OSS/2017-10-29-zeal-ml-docsets.md

 One problem is that the DocSet creator doesn't index the individual functions properly.
 However, if you pull up the main PyTorch page, the original search functions are there within the pane - and render much quicker than using the website online.
+But still... it's not optimal.